Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 Rice.
 No. 6.
 Bitwarden - Password Manager

-7. Password Manager - SmartWho Keeper - 4.7
+7. Password manager - SmartWho Keeper - 4.7

 SmartWho Keeper uses AES 256 encryption.
-It is noteworthy that there are separate categories and, accordingly, features for storing certain types of data, for example, a passport, files, banking information, an insurance number, and so on.
+It is noteworthy that there are separate categories and, accordingly, features for storing certain types of data, for example, passport, files, banking information, insurance number, and so on.
 There are separate templates for all this.

 Rice.
 No. 7.
 Password Manager - SmartWho Keeper